How To Install Python Packages

 Importing Python packages

 As we know Python is an open-source project.
-The Python developers community make their codes available for others in the form of packages under the open source license.
+The Python developers community make their codes available for others in the form of packages under the open-source license.

 You can import these packages in your code using the following syntax.

 Suppose we want to design a package (a collection of modules) for the uniform handling of various trading strategies and their data.
 There are many different data files based on data frequencies, so we may need to create and maintain a growing collection of modules for the conversion between the various data frequencies.
-Also, there are many different strategies and operations that we might need to perform.
-All of this put together means we would have to write a never-ending stream of modules to handle the combinatorics of data, strategies, and operations.
-Here’s a possible package structure to make our lives easier.

 strats/